HTML App installation

 It's important to fill out every data!
-Even the URL must be provided otherwise you'll experience problems when you use the backend and you won't be able to enter your license key either.
+Even the URL must be provided otherwise you'll experience problems when you use the backend and you won't be able to activate your Smart Slider 3 either.

 public static $url = 'http://yoursite.com/'; public static $locale = 'en_EN'; public static $TIMEZONE = 'America/Los_Angeles'; public static $DB_HOST = 'localhost'; public static $DB_USER = 'username'; public static $DB_PASSWORD = 'password'; public static $DB_NAME = 'htmlapp'; public static $TABLE_PREFIX = 'htmlapp_'; public static $USER_NAME = ''; public static $USER_PASSWORD = ''; public static $MD5_SALT = ''; public static $PASSWORD_ENCRYPTION = '';

 - Go to your site's dashboard and navigate to the section where you can create new database, and create one.
 (You can use an already existing database too.)